 Where: Djavad Mowafaghian World Art Centre, Goldcorp Centre for the Arts, 149 W. Hastings St.

-Additional Info: Co-presented by SFU's Vancity Office of Community Engagement, School for International Studies, Centre for the Comparative Study of Muslim Societies and Cultures, Global Communication MA Double Degree Program, and Critical Muslim Voices.
+Additional Info: Co-presented by SFU's Vancity Office of Community Engagement, School for International Studies, Centre for the Comparative Study of Muslim Societies and Cultures, Global Communication MA Double Degree Program, Institue for the Humanities and Critical Muslim Voices.

 The debate surrounding MP Iqra Khalid’s parliamentary motion [M-103] to condemn Islamophobia unearthed much of the latent Islamophobia in Canadian political discourse.
 While the MP herself was subject to vitriolic hate mail, there were also a range of questions surrounding the definition of the term and confusion about the lived experience of those subject to this form of racism.
 In this talk, Itrath Syed will discuss the ways in which Islamophobia has historically functioned in Canada and, in particular, how Muslim women become the targets of this discourse as both a threat to be feared and as an infantilized object to be rescued.
 She will also explore the ways in which Muslim women continue to resist being limited by these categories.

 A post-lecture dialogue will be moderated by SFU's Vancity Office of Community Engagement's Samaah Jaffer.